 Figure 4.9.
-One-sided, single mean AS test for the drill example, with $\alpha = 0.05$ .
-The dashed area is the critical region.
+One-sided, single mean AS test for the drill example, with $\alpha = 0.05$ and n = 24.
+The hatched area is the critical region.

 4.3 Inference on One Population

 4.3.1 Testing a Mean

 The purpose of the test is to assess whether or not the mean of a population, from which the sample was randomly collected, has a certain value.
 This single mean test was exemplified in the previous section 4.2.
 The hypotheses are: